Francisco-Rosa/FreeCAD-Movie/README.md

 ### Preparation

-* If yoy want use the rendered frames (**R2**), you must install the Render Workbench, prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
+* If yoy want use the rendered frames (**R2**), you must install the Render Workbench (from version 2023.02.05), prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
 It is also recommended to take advantage and use some cameras from this workbench that better show the animation.
 * If you want to use an animation from another workbench, script or macro of FreeCAD, it is necessary to prepare the connection module for using then (ex.
 [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)).
 For this, see the instructions inside the [Connection.py](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/Connection.py).